robertmuth/Cwerg/Docs/backend_porting.md

 * we need to deal with relocations ourselves and hence we try to limit the relocations types in the code selection stage as much as possible
-* we need to disambiguate the (pseudo) instructions and addressing modes that look similar in the symbol notation but are wildly different in their binary encoding
+* we need to disambiguate the (pseudo) instructions and addressing modes that look similar in the "official" symbolic notation of the ISA but are wildly different in their binary encoding

-While not strictly necessary the existing backends implement a decoder and handle far more opcodes han necessary for the code selection stage.
+While not strictly necessary all existing backends implement a decoder and handle far more opcodes han necessary for the code selection stage.

 Having a decoder is nice because it:
-* helps leverage a lot of work that went into `objdump`
 * allows us to test the encoder more easily
+* helps leverage a lot of work that went into `objdump` (see below)
 * helps with the processing of relocations

 Our approach follow this playbook starting with the CpuXXX support